The Smart Vault is a decentralized datastore for private files.

-The Smart Vault uses the InterPlanetary File System(IPFS) and open standard for storing and transmitting data in a distributed manner.
-The IPFS protocol provides redundancy and availability of data by permitting multiple computers to host the same file and serve the data in parallel to a client application.
-The protocol provides a paradigm shift from traditional internet designs where one entity usually hosts user information and content.
+The Smart Vault uses the InterPlanetary File System(IPFS) an open standard for storing and transmitting data in a distributed manner.
+The IPFS protocol provides high redundancy and availability of data by multiple computers hosting and serving the same file in parallel to applications.
+Applications retrieve files using an addressing scheme that is based on the content of the file rather than its location.
+The IPFS protocol provides a paradigm shift from traditional application design where one entity usually hosts all user information and content that it needs.

-Lightstreams has extended the IPFS protocol so that Smart Vault nodes which are connected to the network only transmit files to other Smart Vault nodes that have been granted permission to access the protected data.
+The Smart Vault extends the IPFS protocol so that files are only transmitted to other Smart Vault nodes that have been authorized to access the protected data.